ItsiW/VILF/about.md

 Our philosophy is that vegan food can be, and is, competitive with non-vegan food.
 Good food is good food.
 However, people tend to overrate vegan restaurants (usually coming from a good place), which can make it hard to find high quality stuff.
 A lot of food out there isn't amazing, and that includes vegan stuff.
 We want to hold them to a higher standard.

 We mostly target food under $20 per person and we don't review pizza, bagels or burgers.
+Or desserts.
+Grow up.

 ### Ratings Guide